 Shooting Star Casino goes all in on green sustainability program

-Shooting Star Casino, Hotel and Event Center in Mahnomen, Minn.,
+Star Casino, Hotel and Event Center in Mahnomen, Minn., has implemented a

-has implemented a long-term sustainability program with the goal of reducing
+long-term sustainability program with the goal of reducing its overall carbon

-its overall carbon footprint.
-Working closely with the U.S. Environmental
+footprint.
+Working closely with the U.S. Environmental Protection Agency, Shooting

-increased energy efficiency, and an improved quality of life for its customers
+and an improved quality of life for its customers and employees, according to a

 To reduce waste and promote recycling and reuse, Shooting Star has implemented an extensive recycling program that salvages cardboard from shipping, food boxes and drink cartons, glass such as used light bulbs, and metal such as used batteries.
 The casino has also begun providing metal eating utensils rather than disposable utensils to reduce waste at its dining facilities, and has also replaced Styrofoam containers with compostable or biodegradable containers.
-Most recently, Shooting Star implemented a new housekeeping-recycling program that was developed in partnership with Clean the World Foundation, Inc., in which all discarded soap, shampoo/conditioner and lotion products are collected, sorted, processed for recycling, and delivered to domestic homeless shelters and impoverished countries suffering from high death rates.
+Most recently, Shooting Star implemented a new housekeeping-recycling program that was developed in partnership with Clean the World Foundation, Inc., in which all discarded soap, shampoo/conditioner and lotion products are collected, sorted, processed for recycling, and delivered to domestic homeless shelters and impoverished countries.

 “We take pride in our sustainability efforts and the significant effort that has gone into becoming environmentally conscious at every level of our business,” said William Marsh, marketing director at Shooting Star.